Ethnocide

-Ethnocide is the extermination of cultures.

-Reviewing the legal and the academic history of the usage of the terms genocide and ethnocide, Bartolomé Clavero differentiates them by stating that "Genocide kills people while ethnocide kills social cultures through the killing of individual souls".
-According to Martin Shaw, ethnocide or cultural genocide is possible without a genocide.

-Because concepts such as cultural genocide and ethnocide have been used in different contexts, the anthropology of genocide examines their inclusion and exclusion in law and policies.
+Ethnocide is the extermination or destruction of ethnic identities.
+Bartolomé Clavero differentiates ethnocide from genocide by stating that "Genocide kills people while ethnocide kills social cultures through the killing of individual souls".
+According to Martin Shaw, ethnocide is a core part of physically violent genocide.
+Some substitute cultural genocide for ethnocide, and other argue the distinction between ethnicity and culture.
+Cultural genocide and ethnocide have been used in different contexts.